-Further in-depth analysis was done on user training issue and device issue to find the root cause of these issues.
+Further, in-depth analysis was done on user training issue and build required issues to find the root cause of these issues.
 Solutions were recommended for the same to prevent their recurrence.

-Thus from this study, it can be concluded that user training issue and device issue caused majority of incidents.
+Thus from this study, it can be concluded that user training issue and Build required issue caused majority of incidents.
 Users didn't have required knowledge regarding exact workflows which made them face problems during patient care.
-Sometimes, incidents related to device occurred which further caused problems for end users.
+Sometimes, incidents related to system build which further caused problems for end users.
 More Appropriate and feasible solutions could be recommended for the same.